HPM573/HW_04/README.md

 and an increase probability of further stroke (and hence require treatment with anticoagulation).
 3. **Dead**: An absorbing state to represent patients who died due to stroke.

-Draw a Markov diagram (using any software you wish) with the three health states described above and directed arrows that represent the possibility of transition between states.
+Draw a Markov diagram (using any program you wish) with the three health states described above and directed arrows that represent the possibility of transition between states.
 Name your graph as 'MarkovModel' and make sure to push it with your submission.